5roop/task2/README.md

 During the optimization some nice examples were noticed, but the bigger part of the runs resulted in abysmally bad performance metrics.
 The automated result capturing on the W&B website really proved useful for quick sorting and selecting the best hyperparameter setups.

+Although the run times were approximately equal to those encountered last time, the search for optimal parameters dragged on and was finally halted after a day.
+Further investigations will be needed to determine what exactly bayesian search implementation does and how it differs from grid search.
+It might also be a good idea to introduce all continuous parameter options (e.g. learning rate) as a set of discreet options in order to impose better control over the search options.

+About 300 runs were performed in total, afterwards another optimization was started with a narrower scope around the hyperparameters that proved better in the first one.
+Unfortunately no better setups were found.

+Although I optimized for two hyperparameters with three possibilities each I noticed the optimizer performs more than 9 runs.
+The reason for this is unclear to me.

 ## TODO